liamjbennett/blog/content/posts/2014-10-06-puppetconf-2014-part-2.md

 Lots and lots of interesting information here about the new Puppet 4 syntax and jokes about some of the terrible edge cases of the past.
 It is good to know now that with Puppet 4 there is a formal specification for the language so we should no longer see these sorts of weird edge cases of the past.
-There are also lots of new features in the language: some to deal with long standing pain points (interation), some to help in the move away from ruby
+There are also lots of new features in the language: some to deal with long standing pain points (iteration), some to help in the move away from ruby
 (Puppet templates) and some to prevent authors themselves writing buggy manifests (the type system).
 Puppet 4 is going to be an exciting this to use.

  * pain-points / cleanup (specification)